msanchezalcon/Artificial-Intelligence-Cognitive-Systems/README.md

 ## Table of contents:

-We load the libraries
+1. We load the libraries

-We load the image embeddings (trained on MSCOCO dataset)
+2. We load the image embeddings (trained on MSCOCO dataset)

-Getting image features
+3 .Getting image features

-Getting text features (v2.0 dataset).
+4. Getting text features (v2.0 dataset).
 We load word Embeddings.
 We upload the spacy English model for Glove vectors and try the embeddings with examples.

-VQA Model - LSTM
+5. VQA Model - LSTM

-VQA Model - LSTM with attention
+6. VQA Model - LSTM with attention

-Train both vqa models
+7. Train both vqa models

-Compare performance
+8. Compare performance